 CHEESE PLATTER with ROASTED ALMONDS and ROSEMARY CROSTINI

 Have some fun combining cheeses and preserves.
 I usually go for a combination of local and imported cheeses.
 Remember to serve the cheeses at room temperature and, if you want to be snobby about it, sample the soft cheeses and progress to the blue cheese so your palate stays enlivened.
-Line a large platter with overlapping vine leaves and arrange the cheeses, biscuits and crostini on top, scattered with the roasted almonds and fresh grapes.
-Serve the preserves in separately small bowls.
+Line a large platter with overlapping vine leaves and arrange the cheeses, savoury biscuits and crostini on top, scattered with the roasted almonds and fresh grapes.
+Serve the preserves separately in small bowls.

 These are the combinations I like:

 Goat’s cheese & chilli ginger jam

 Pont l’eveque & sliced quince jam

 Red Leicester & hanepoot raisins on the stem

 Boerenkaas with cumin & beetroot jam